PowerLoom/docs/docs/build-with-powerloom/devnet/getting-started.md

 ./build-dev.sh
 ```
 (ideally in a `screen`) to start the Snapshotter Node.
-Once you start the node, you can check your status from the DevNet dashboard or you can check your node logs.
+Once you start the node, you can check your status from the Devnet dashboard or you can check your node logs.

 ## Troubleshooting Errors